 Why do so many people think sugar makes kids hyperactive?
 One reason might be that kids tend to eat sugary foods when they’re already worked up.
 Think about cake at a party or candy and sweets at a holiday celebration.
 It may look like sugar is making kids hyper, but the kids might just be excited.

 Does that mean it’s OK for kids to eat as much sugar as they want?
 Not at all.
 Too much sugar isn’t healthy — it causes tooth decay and adds to the risk of diabetes and obesity.
 Kids need a balanced diet with proteins, grains, fruits, and vegetables.

 , take notes on what your child eats.
 If you notice a trend in how your child behaves after eating certain foods, bring this up with your doctor.
 A few kids with ADHD may be

-sensitive to certain food dyes and other kinds of food additives.
+sensitive to food dyes

-ADHD.
+.
 But a small number of kids may have fewer

 if they avoid these ingredients.
 It can be hard to stick to an additive-free diet, but there’s no harm in trying.